aswanthnarayan/Brocamp/Week 2&3/Javascript.md

 ### Lexical Scope

-JavaScript uses lexical scoping, meaning the scope of a variable is determined by its position within the source code.
-Nested functions have access to variables declared in their outer scope.
+Lexical scope refers to the ability of a function to access variables from its outer (enclosing) functions.
+The scope of a variable is determined by its position in the code, not by where it is used..

 ```js
 function outerFunction() {